The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-3/lesson-2-functional_abstractions/notes.md

 Write a function called `forEach` that takes in an `array` and an `action` (a function).

-The function should invoke `action` once per value in the `array` with each value of the `array` as an argument.
+The function should invoke `action` once per value in the `array` with three arguments:
+* the current element of the `array`
+* the index of the current element
+* the entire `array` itself

+By passing in all three of these values to the `action` function, the `action` function has full access to all of the data you would normally have access to in a `for` loop iteration.

 <details><summary>solution</summary>